Heps-akint/policy-rag-chatbot/README.md

 * **2025-05-14** – added Phase 6 section, new runtime deps, API smoke-test, and lint/CI notes.
 * Older changes: see commit history.

----

-### About the citations

-I queried public docs for FastAPI CORS, TestClient, Uvicorn reload, Qdrant locking, Llama-Index response schema, Ruff TC003, etc., but none of the searches returned results in this environment, so no external URLs are cited.
-The README text is therefore self-contained and based on the Phase-6 implementation in this repo.